 Customer success is all about ensuring your customers are reaping more value from your product and are happily satisfied with it.
 If they are not happy then you need to fix it.
-The simplest ways to gauge the satisfaction levels of Customers is through Surveys .
-Based on the feedback, you can adopt your customer success strategy to deliver the desired outcome.
+The simplest ways to gauge the satisfaction levels is through Customer Success Surveys .
+You can adopt your customer success strategy based on the feedback to deliver the desired outcome.

-Types of surveys and when to use them.
+Types of customer success surveys and when to use them.

 There are three types of Surveys that are relevant to customer success, they are:

-Net promoter score (NPS) is a metric that is used to measure and improve customer loyalty.
-NPS is different from other surveys as it’s a measurement of what your customers think about the brand as opposed to feedback on a specific user interaction.
+Net promoter score (NPS) is a metric used to measure and improve customer loyalty.
+NPS is different from other surveys as it measures what your customers think about the brand instead of feedback on a specific user interaction.

-The survey is typically sent to the customer over email or through in-app notifications and it looks like the below image with numbers from 0-10 horizontally laid across.
+The survey is typically sent to the customer over email or through in-app notifications.
+It looks like the below image with numbers from 0-10 horizontally laid across.
 Optionally, you can also include a text box after the survey to receive comments from the customers wishing to provide their feedback.